petkovicm/jekyll-now/resume.md

 ## Proficiency

 I have been running waterfall/agile projects with many successful and big companies as my clients.
 My expertise areas are CPQ applications, Workflow Applications and CRM.
 Most recently, I was introduced to BDD, and now I write all requirements using Cucumber/Gherkin.
-I am also proficient in tools like `Jira`, `Trello`, `Git`, `Markdown`,`Jekyll`, `Visual Studio`.
+I also enjoy using tools like `Jira`, `Trello`, `Git`, `Markdown`,`Jekyll`, `Visual Studio`.

 ## Experience

+### Callidus Cloud, USA

+#### Product Manager (September 2017 - Present)

+I currently work in Callidus Cloud, where I am engaged in building the next generation CPQ tool for large enterprise companies.

 ### Comtrade, Serbia

-#### Product Owner (July 2017 - Present)
+#### Product Owner (July 2017 - September 2017)

-I currently work as a Product Owner on the project where we develop custom migration tool(using .NET technology) for one of the biggest Analytical laboratory instrument manufacturing company.
+During my short engagement as a Product Owner in Comtrade, I prepared Proof Of Concept for building custom migration tool (using .NET technology) for one of the biggest Analytical laboratory instrument manufacturing company.

 ### MedicBooker, Serbia